 Applicant tracking systems are the first line of defence for hiring managers.

 If your CV goes through a tracking system, the system will look for keywords and phrases that are deemed necessary for the job.
-If your CV doesn’t have them, nobody will even look at it.
+Nobody will even look at your CV if it doesn’t have them.

 Thankfully, it’s easy to add the right keywords to your CV.
 The job description will have everything you need for the taking.